Steelyard: After the end of the Hanseatic League

 The Hanseatic League was never officially dissolved but is considered to have disintegrated in 1669.
 Lübeck, Hamburg and Bremen would however continue to be known as the "Hanseatic Cities".
-Consulates of the Hanseatic cities provided indirect communication between Northern Germany and Whitehall during the European blockade of the Napoleonic Wars.
+Consulates of the Hanseatic cities provided indirect communication between Northern Germany and the British government during the European blockade of the Napoleonic Wars.
 Patrick Colquhoun was appointed as Resident Minister and Consul general by the Hanseatic cities of Hamburg in 1804 and by Bremen and Lübeck shortly after as the successor of Henry Heymann, who was also Stahlhofmeister, "master of the Steelyard".
-Colquhoun was valuable to those cities through their occupation by the French since he provided indirect communication between Northern Germany and Whitehall, especially in 1808, when the three cities considered their membership in the Confederation of the Rhine.
+Colquhoun was valuable to those cities through their occupation by the French since he provided indirect communication between Northern Germany and the British Government, especially in 1808, when the three cities considered their membership in the Confederation of the Rhine.
 His son James Colquhoun was his successor as Consul of the Hanseatic cities in London.

 Lübeck, Bremen and Hamburg only sold their common property, the London Steelyard, to the South Eastern Railway in 1852.
 The buildings were demolished in 1863.
 Cannon Street station was built on the site and opened in 1866.